General meaning

 A person cuts to break free from a stagnant situation, even if it causes upheaval.

 This combination can describe someone who, after having long endured a tense situation, decides to end it all at once.
 The profile may seem abrupt, even radical, but this cut opens the way for a change that the person has felt necessary for a long time.
-In a more delicate aspect, the same energy can push to break everything to provoke movement, out of fear of remaining trapped in a framework felt as suffocating.
+In a more delicate aspect, the same energy can push one to break everything to provoke movement, out of fear of remaining trapped in a framework perceived as suffocating.

 Profession